Why Attend Westminster's MPC Program?

 A practical curriculum

 Unlike many master's programs that focus heavily on theory, the MPC program combines theory and practical application to provide a strongly career-oriented curriculum.
-Students are encouraged to use work or community projects for classroom assignments and can immediately apply their new skills to their daily work.
+Elective classes change yearly to reflect the latest trends in the communication field.
+You are encouraged to use work or community projects for classroom assignments and can immediately apply your new knowledge and skills to your daily work.

-Courses are scheduled in the evenings and on Saturdays, times most convenient for working professionals.
+Courses are scheduled on weekday evenings and Saturday mornings, times most convenient for working professionals.

-With no requirement, to be a full-time student or to take courses in a particular order, you can proceed at the pace that best suits your professional and personal obligations.
+With no requirement to be a full-time student, you can proceed at the pace that best suits your professional and personal obligations.
 If other responsibilities conflict with school, you can count on the faculty to work with you in resolving these issues.

 Classes that utilize technology